 - Combine and Chill: Add egg and panko bread crumbs.
 Mix until well combined.
 Try to scoop a small portion and form it into a ball, if it is too soft to hold, add more bread crumbs about 2 tbsp.
 Cover and chill in the fridge at least 30 minutes to 1 hour.
 Chilling the mixture is important for easier shaping.

 - Coating: Transfer 1/3 cup panko bread crumbs in a bowl and coat each meatballs.
+Press the meatballs in the bread crumbs mixture so it will stick to the surface.
 Do this until all meatballs are coated.

 - Pre-heat Oven to 350F.